theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started/run-an-extraction.md

 ### Runtime parameters (2)

 The three tabs "Extraction", "Source" and "Custom" contain [Extraction Parameters](../advanced-techniques/extraction-parameters).
-When you change these parameters, the *extraction URL and command-line (3)* also changes.
+When you change these parameters, the *extraction URL and command-line (3)* also change.

 #### Example
 1. Select the checkbox of the parameter you want to override.